magnetikonline/css-animation-event/README.md

 }
 ```

-Having to make the decision (`supportCSSTransitions`) to handle the use of DOM events versus a fall back continually throughout your UI code soon becomes clumsy and bloated as your use of CSS3 animations and/or transitions in your application grows.
+Having to continually make the decision to utilize DOM events versus a fall back (`supportCSSTransitions`) throughout your UI code soon becomes clumsy and error prone.

 ## Usage
-**CSSAnimEvent** handles the above situation in a different way - relying on the fact that CSS3 transitions by design fall back gracefully, basically the DOM element path from start to finish is instant (zero transition time) the methods `CSSAnimEvent.onAnimationEnd(el,endHandler)` and `CSSAnimEvent.onTransitionEnd(el,endHandler)` mimic this behaviour by instantly calling the given `endHandler` for browsers that don't have animation and/or transition support.
+[CSSAnimEvent](cssanimevent.js) manages the above situation in a different way, relying on the fact that CSS3 transitions by design fall back gracefully with unsupported browsers handling element CSS property changes as instant, with a zero transition time.

+Methods `CSSAnimEvent.onAnimationEnd(el,endHandler)` and `CSSAnimEvent.onTransitionEnd(el,endHandler)` simply mimic this behaviour by instantly calling the given `endHandler` for browsers that don't provide animation and/or transition support.

-Thus, to rewrite the above JavaScript example we can now do:
+Rewriting the above JavaScript example we can now do:

 ```js
 // move our element